MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/planning/vendor-code-not-authorized.md

 ## Symptoms

-When you try to firm a planned order or add a line to a purchase order, you see the following error message:
+When you try to firm a planned order or add a line to a purchase order, you receive the following error message:

 > Vendor code %1 is not authorized for %2 on %3.

 ## Cause

-This error occurs because **Approved vendor check method** is set to *Warning only* or *Not allowed* for the specified product, and the vendor is not currently authorized to supply that product.
+The error occurs because the **Approved vendor check method** field is set to *Warning only* or *Not allowed* for the specified product, and the vendor isn't currently authorized to supply that product.

 ## Resolution

-To resolve this issue, either approve the vendor or disable the vendor check for the relevant product.
+To fix this issue, either disable the vendor check for the relevant product or approve the vendor.

-To disable the vendor check for a product:
+To disable the vendor check for a product, follow these steps.

-1. Go to **Product information management > Products > Released products**
+1. Go to **Product information management \> Products \> Released products**.
 1. Open the relevant product.
-1. Expand the **Purchase** FastTab.
-1. Set **Approved vendor check method** to a value other than *Warning only* or *Not allowed*.
+1. On the **Purchase** FastTab, set the **Approved vendor check method** field to a value other than *Warning only* or *Not allowed*.

-To approve a vendor for a product:
+To approve a vendor for a product, follow these steps.

-1. Go to **Product information management > Products > Released products**
+1. Go to **Product information management \> Products \> Released products**.
 1. Open the relevant item.
-1. On the Action Pane, open the **Purchase** tab and, from the **Approved vendor** group, select **Setup**.
+1. On the Action Pane, on the **Purchase** tab, in the **Approved vendor** group, select **Setup**.
-1. The **Approved vendor list page** opens.
-Add a new row to the grid and make the following settings for it:
+1. On the **Approved vendor** list page, add a row to the grid, and set the following values for it:

-    - **Vendor** – Select the vendor that you want to approve for the current product.
+    - **Vendor** – Select the vendor to approve for the current product.
-    - **Effective date** – Select the first date for which the vendor is approved.
+    - **Effective date** – Select the first date that the vendor is approved for.
-    - **Expiration date** – Select the last date on which the vendor will be approved.
+    - **Expiration date** – Select the last date that the vendor is approved for.

 For more information, see [Approve vendors for specific products](/dynamics365/supply-chain/procurement/tasks/approve-vendors-specific-products.md).